fbrawner3/Overwatch/README.md

 ## Purpose

-A 3D layered network topology visualizer for homelab infrastructure.
+Originally a 3D layered network topology visualizer for homelab infrastructure.
 Renders hosts, VMs, k3s pods, and storage/NFS resources as a rotating multi-layer hex grid, with live metrics pulled from Prometheus and logs from Loki.
 Built as a replacement for a flat dashboard — each infrastructure layer (hosts, VMs, containers, storage) gets its own hex plane, with connections drawn between related nodes across layers.

 ## Structure